-- Working left to right, lay the first plank against the wall (adjust spacers to ensure row lines up with your working line) using full length planks (the groove edge should edge should follow along the working line).
-Continue laying the first row until you reach the other wall.
-Be sure to use Exmore Tongue and Groove adhesive or PVA wood glue on all long grooves on plank butt ends. - When edge-gluing, ensure that the glue is still wet when the planks are joined.
-Special attention should be paid to ensure that there is no eyess glue dripping to the subfloor.

-ensure that there is no excess glue dripping to the subfloor as this could bond the plank to the underlayment and hamper floor movement.
+- Your starting plank must be cut square on the end. - Install the flooring with the groove side facing away from the starting wall (use long straight planks for the first - Working left to right, lay the first plank against the wall (adjust spacers to ensure row lines up with your working line) using full length planks (the groove edge should follow along the working line).
+Continue laying the first row until you reach the other wall. - Be sure to use Exmore Tongue and Groove adhesive or PVA wood glue on all plank butt ends. - When edge-gluing, ensure that the glue is still wet when the planks are joined.
+Special attention should be paid to ensure that there is no excess glue dripping to the subfloor as this could bond the plank to the underlayment and hamper floor movement.
 A lightly water dampened rag can also be used to remove any PVA glue.